 It’s hard to pin down the essential element of the Berlin duo Easter.
 Their lyrics are notoriously surreal and explicit at the same, their videos are disturbingly capturing, they rarely play live shows and when they do, they make sure to blur the line between music performance and performance art.
 Read on

 Interslavic is an event presenting musicians of Slavic heritage.
 We talked to the singer and producer Dmitrievna, who is along with Veronica Maximova a co-host and participating artist, not only about the upcoming event but also prevailing misconceptions against Eastern Europeans.
 Keep reading

 Georgia is having a moment.
-There’s been much hype around this beautiful Caucasus region country this year: Travel websites ranked it among top destinations to visit and lifestyle magazines seem to have found in Tbilisi the new capital of cool after the alleged “death” of traditional culture hubs such as London or Berlin.
-Meanwhile in Tbilisi, young people are raving for social change and 4/4 has become the soundtrack for a progressive revolution.
+There’s been much hype around this beautiful Caucasus region country this year: Travel websites ranked it among top destinations to visit and lifestyle magazines seem to have found in Tbilisi the new capital of cool.
+Young people are raving for social change and 4/4 has become the soundtrack for a progressive revolution.
 Indie/ rock scene, meanwhile, seems to be a bit stuck.
 But it wasn’t always the case.
 Read more